web analytics

 You can set up your sales tax locations in two ways:

-Step 3: Assign Sales Tax Categories to Your Products and Services
+Step 3: Add Sales Tax Categories to Your Products and Services

 After you have completed your tax setup, you need to categorize your products and services.
 This ensures that QuickBooks calculates sales tax correctly based on your goods and services.
 By assigning tax categories, you tell the system whether an item is taxable, exempt, or subject to a special rate.